macknive/macknive/README.md

-Solving the problem with the right amount of complexity.
+Solving problems with the right amount of complexity.